 Once the premix transaction has been broadcast, the Whirlpool client automatically starts.
 Click on the Premix wallet, and go to the UTXOs tab.
 It might take a few seconds before your server picks up the premix transaction.
 Once it does, you should see all of the premix outputs appear as Unconfirmed.
 Your first coinjoin transaction will start after the premix transaction has been mined, so you’ll need to wait for this to occur.
 Once confirmed, the Whirlpool client will select one of the UTXOs to be included in a mixing round.
 This is indicated by the progress bar that appears in the central ‘Mixes’ column.
 More information about the progress of the mixing round can be seen by hovering over the progress bar.

 Once the Whirlpool coordinator has found enough available UTXOs from other users to join the round, it will ask the Whirlpool client to sign its input in the transaction, and the transaction will be broadcast.
 At this point, the progress bar will scan from left to right waiting for your server to pick up the newly broadcasted transaction.
 This transaction will spend the Premix UTXO to a new UTXO in the Postmix wallet.
-Click on the Postmix wallet on the right, and go to the UTXOs tab to see it.
+Click on the Postmix wallet on the left, and go to the UTXOs tab to see it.

 Congratulations, your first coinjoin transaction is complete!
 The Whirlpool client will now proceed to select further premix UTXOs and mix them to postmix outputs.